AndrewZures/AndrewZures.github.io/_posts/2014-02-08-clj-cljs-pt7-if-macros.md

  )
 {% endhighlight %}

 If we try this macro, it will pass the tests for both platforms.
 It does this by adding the correct platform-specific catch statement during macro expansion.
-This may seem like it opened up an amazing set of functionality but the if statement is fragile.
+This may seem like it has opened up an amazing set of functionality but the if statement is fragile.
 It relies on the existence (or lack thereof) of a ClojureScript specific namespace.
 If something changed in ClojureScript, the entire library could fail.
 Thus this is a bit of hack.
 But it gets us where we want to go and there are few other options.

+#ns-resolve Can Help Too

+As a brief side note.
+The hack noted above will still fail if the clojure compiler cannot recognize the name of a currently absent ClojureScript namespace.
+An example is `cljs.compiler/munge`.
+If this included in a `.clj` macro, your Clojure-side tests will fails because Clojure will not find the namespace.

+However we can get around this using `ns-resolve`.
+Instead of referencing `cljs.compiler/munge` we can replace it with:

+{% highlight clojure linenos %}
+(ns-reolve 'cljs.compiler "munge")
+{% endhighlight %}

+This will remove the compile check of the `cljs.compiler` namespace.

 #Where We're At
-So now we've seen how to use platform files to isolate platform-specific code and we've also seen a little hack that can help when macros must be defined a certain way during macro expansion.
+So now we've seen how to use platform files to isolate platform-specific code and we've also seen a little hack that can help when macros must be defined a platform-specific manner.
 In [Part 8][part_8] of this tutorial we'll put it all together, quite literally, and combine our Clojure and ClojureScript libraries into a single jar.